Payphone Road Trip! Can We Find a Working Payphone in Our Small Town?

 Updated: Dec 22, 2022

-The humble payphone: For many years, it was a staple of every conceivable public space.
-Today, they're a vanishing breed.
-In many areas, spotting a payphone in the wild is now something of a novelty.
-I keep a lookout for them when I'm traveling, because I've been clinically diagnosed as "weird."
-I also notice when local ones come up missing, which is generally the case these days.
+Payphones were once a staple of public spaces.
+Now they're a vanishing breed, and spotting a payphone in the wild is a novelty.
+I keep a lookout for payphones when I'm traveling, because I've been clinically diagnosed as "weird."
+I also notice when local payphones come up missing.
 It's true that I have something short of a payphone obsession, and I can tell you why: Payphones are a tangible link to a bygone era, when communication wasn't as free and easy as it is today, and when people didn't take as much for granted.
 Payphones are quaint and fun, but more importantly, they remind us of where we've been.

-It used to be that payphones were the tenuous connection you had to family and friends: You had to find a payphone, and hope they were home to get your call.
-Looking back, it's a wonder anyone ever got picked up from the mall.
+You used to have to find a payphone, and hope your intended recipient was near their landline phone to get your call.
+It was a tenuous connection, and looking back, it's a wonder anyone got picked up from the mall.

-On a very small scale, I took a trip with my wife and got some photos of former payphone locations around my area, which will make up the meat of this article.
-So, let's get this questionable premise started!
+On a very small scale, I took a trip with my wife and got some photos of former payphone locations around our area.
+Let's get this questionable premise started!